Back To Search Results

 Dose Adjustment

-• If the heart rate is more than 60, increase the dose by 2.5 mg, twice a day, up to 7.5 mg twice a day.
+• If the heart rate is more than 60 bpm, the dose should be increased by 2.5 mg twice daily, up to 7.5 mg daily.

-• If the heart rate is 50-60 bpm, continue the current dose.
+• If the heart rate is 50 to 60 bpm, the current dose should be continued.

-• If the heart rate is less than 50 or the patient is experiencing symptoms of bradycardia, decrease the dose by 2.5 mg twice a day.
-If the dose is 2.5 mg twice daily, stop therapy.
+• If the heart rate is less than 50 bpm or the patient is experiencing symptoms of bradycardia, the dose should be reduced by 2.5 mg twice daily.
+Ivabradine therapy may cease entirely if the dose reaches 2.5 mg twice daily.

 Adverse Effects

-The most common adverse effects include bradycardia, atrial fibrillation, high blood pressure, and phosphenes.
+The most common adverse effects associated with ivabradine administration include bradycardia, atrial fibrillation, high blood pressure, and phosphenes.

 Ivabradine increases the risk of atrial fibrillation.
 Discontinue ivabradine if atrial fibrillation occurs.

-Visual effects (phosphenes) were observed in clinical trials.
-It has been proposed that this is due to ivabradine's inhibition of I(h) current in the retina.
-In the SHIFT trial, known phosphenes occurred in 3% of patients taking the ivabradine compared to less than 1% in the placebo group.
-This difference in the occurrence of phosphenes was statistically significant.
+Visual adverse effects (phosphenes/luminous phenomena) have been observed.[32]
+Possible explanations include ivabradine's inhibition of the retina's I(h) current.
+During the SHIFT trial, known phosphenes occurred in 3% of patients taking the ivabradine compared to less than 1% in the placebo group.
+This difference in the occurrence of phosphenes was statistically significant.[32][33]

-Postmarketing adverse effects of ivabradine include syncope, hypotension, angioedema, erythema, rash, pruritis vertigo, and diplopia.
+Postmarketing adverse effects of ivabradine include syncope, hypotension, angioedema, erythema, rash, pruritus, vertigo, and diplopia.[3]

 Contraindications